Use a tagline

 Instead of schlepping all this gear on the back of your harness, instead climb the pitch trailing just a lightweight tagline.
 This is typically 60 m of 5 or 6 mm cord.
 At the lower anchor, this can feed out of a small designated stuff sack.
 When the leader gets to the next anchor, they pull up the tag line, which is attached to a small bag with all the needed hauling gear inside.

-Note: the leader needs to be extra careful with this tag line, otherwise it's going to be an unmanageable mess if you don't lap coil it carefully or ideally put it in its own designated small rope bag.
-That's how it goes with a long length of thin cord.
-The leader can carry a lightweight, compressible nylon stuff sack to store the tag line.
+Note: the team needs to be extra careful with this tag line, otherwise it's going to be an unmanageable mess.
+It’s best to put it in its own designated rope bag.

 The belayer must be sure this “tag gear bag” is ready to get hauled, unobstructed, and has everything inside it that the leader needs.